bcgov/gwells/database/README.md

 The legacy database is WELLS schema of ENVPROD1.NRS.GOV.BC.CA, and was exported using SQL Developer (via [Citrix](https://dts.gov.bc.ca/Citrix/BCGOVWeb/) *Kamloops Desktop - ArcGIS 10-2* desktop).
 The transformation of data (e.g. datatype conversion, lookup code foreign keys, concatentation of strings) is done as part of the export script:
     [xform-legacy-data.sql](scripts/sql-developer/xform-legacy-data.sql)

+2. From the Windows Start Menu on the lower left of the Windows TaskBar, open Oracle SQL*Developer:
+    ```
-2. From the Windows Start Menu, open Oracle SQL*Developer Start -> All Programs -> Oracle Tools -> Oracle SQL Developer
+     -> All Programs -> Oracle Tools -> Oracle SQL Developer
+     ```

 3. Login to ENVPROD1.NRS.GOV.BC.CA with an Oracle DB Account that can view WELLS schema objects

 4. Navigate to the Oracle SQL Developer WorkSheet tab and enter the path of the transformation script, via GitHub:
     `@https://cdn.rawgit.com/bcgov/gwells/master/database/scripts/sql-developer/xform-legacy-data.sql`

+    *NOTE*: If Citirx permissions prevent you from running this script directly (i.e. unable to open file), then either copy/download the script to a file on the Citrix account, or simply copy-and-paste into the WorkSheet tab.

-    Three CSV files will be created:
+    Three CSV files will be created on your networked Home drive (H:\):
     ```
     H:\land_district.csv
     H:\well_owner.csv